kubeflow/website/content/docs/gke/gcp-e2e.md

     console.
 To see the logs, click the **train-<VERSION_TAG>-chief-0** workload, then click **Container logs**.

+### View your trained model on Cloud Storage

 When training is complete, you should see the model data pushed into your Cloud Storage bucket, tagged with the same version number as the container that generated it.
 To explore, click your bucket name on the [Cloud Storage page][gcp-console-storage] on the GCP Console.

+The output from the training application includes the following:

+* A set of checkpoints that you can use to resume training from the a given point later if you need to.
+* An `export` directory that holds the trained model in a format that the [TensorFlow Serving][tf-serving] component can read.
+Read on to see how to serve your model for prediction using TensorFlow Serving.

+### (Information) Running multiple jobs for the same model

 In a production environment, it’s likely that you will need to run more than one training job for the model.
 Kubeflow gives you a simple deploy pipeline you can